 I personally don’t count them as children’s books, they are definitely for preteens and teens.
-I won’t bother with a synopsis, well all know the gist even if you’ve never read them (gasp!).
-In all seriousness though, use your discretion and listen to your inner spirit to discern what’s best for your family and your children.
+I won’t bother with a synopsis, we all know the gist even if you’ve never read them (gasp!).
+In all seriousness though, use your discretion and listen to your spirit to discern what’s best for your family and your children.

 The Chronicles of Narnia by C.S.
 Lewis

 Another classic series, but I feel like these books get overlooked a lot.
 My daughter once said she’s not really interested in reading the books because the movies are better (I might have to make some sort of house rule about reading the book before watching the movie lol).
 The movies are well done, but the books are sooo good too.
 I did finally convince her to read The Magician’s Nephew and she loved it!

 For my fellow Christian moms, yes these are fantasy stories with witches and wizards and magic, but each book points to Jesus in such a profound and beautiful way that I just can’t recommend them enough.